BartlomiejSadza/BartlomiejSadza/README.md

 👋 Hi, I’m Bartlomiej Sadza

-👀 Interests: What I'm not interested in 😅 but among other things Belles letres, and Computer Science ofc!
+👀 Interests: What I'm not interested in 😅 but among other things Belles letres, fast cars, sport and Computer Science ofc!

 🌱 Currently Learning: Fullstack Development (JavaScript as it's best!)